How credit cards take a bite out of gas prices

 Bonus points, cash back or cents off per gallon add up

-Rewards credit cards and gas cards can help you take a little bite out of gas prices, which spiked in the wake of Hurricane Harvey.
+As you travel this Memorial Day weekend, rewards credit cards and gas cards can help you take a little bite out of gas prices, which are headed to $3 or $4 a gallon in some states.

 How much?
-Over a year, the average U.S. consumer spends just more than $700 on gas (about $1,400 for a couple who both drive), according to Bank of America’s 2016 Year-End Consumer Spending Snapshot.
-If your credit card earns 3 percent cash back on gas, that $700 would add up to a savings of $21.
+Over a year, the average U.S. driving consumer gassed up 60 times in 2017, and spent $1,385, according to Bank of America’s 2017 Year-End Consumer Spending Snapshot.
+That’s up 10 percent from 2016.
+If your credit card earns 3 percent cash back on gas, that $1,385 would add up to a savings of $42.
 That may not seem like much, but everything helps.

 Here are some of the strategies that credit cards rewards gurus, couples and businesspeople use to rack up cash back and points at the pump: